 Law Day was instituted by President Dwight D. Eisenhower in 1958 to celebrate the rule of law.
 In 1961, Congress issued a joint resolution designating May 1 of each year as the official date of Law Day.
 Each year a theme is selected highlighting a particular aspect of law.
-The 2015 theme is the Magna Carta: Symbol of Freedom Under the Law.
+The 2023 theme is Cornerstones of Democracy: Civics, Civility, and Collaboration.

-Warren County Bar Association marks Law Day each year with a number of events.
-The day commences with the Law Day Breakfast featuring a guest speaker and at which the prestigious Liberty Bell Award is presented to a Warren County resident (historically, not a lawyer) who has promoted a better understanding of the rule of law; encouraged greater respect for law and the courts; stimulated a sense of civic responsibility; and contributed to good government in the community.
-A Law Day Run, which serves as a fundraiser for local charities, is also scheduled.
-An Attorney in the Classroom program is organized and presented to local 6th grade Social Studies classes dealing with a topical application of the Law Day theme.
+Warren County Bar Association marks Law Day each year with various events.
+Whether a morning breakfast or an evening reception, our Law Day celebration features guest speakers, honors the winners of the annual Mock Trial competition, and presents the prestigious Liberty Bell Award to a Warren County resident (historically, not a lawyer), who has promoted a better understanding of the rule of law; encouraged greater respect for law and the courts; stimulated a sense of civic responsibility; and contributed to good government in the community.
+CLICK HERE FOR MORE LIBERTY BELL INFORMATION AND NOMINATION FORM.

 WHEREAS, our legal institutions and system of justice depend on popular participation and support to maintain legitimate authority; and

 WHEREAS, Americans from all walks of life, public figures and private individuals alike, have reaffirmed in words and deeds our national allegiance to the rule of law, and